Directed by Alfred E. Green - ****

 dir.
 Howard Hawks - ***

-He flips; he leaves.
+He flips out; he leaves the race.
 Ann Dvorak chases him down to the Indy 500, and we get some great scenes of Cagney asking for jobs and being turned down by various outfits, because he's lost his nerve.
 Lost his nerve?
 Cagney?
-A laconic, very interesting parade of Hawks-types has to say no to him, and it's here more than anywhere else you can feel the Hawksian touch in its infancy, and when Cagney finally tells Ann about the crash and the smell of McHugh's burning corpse, he cracks up in her arms, from then on it's racing with style and you know it's not just Cagney's macho racer that has to learn women are ten times wiser than men, it's Hawks too.
+A laconic, very interesting parade of Hawks-types has to say no to him, and it's here more than anywhere else you can feel the Hawksian touch in its infancy, and when Cagney finally tells Ann about the crash and the smell of McHugh's burning corpse, he cracks up in her arms, and from then on it's racing with style and you know it's not just Cagney's macho racer that has to learn women are wiser than men, it's Hawks too.
 And he does, and maybe Dvorak and Blondell are the ones that taught him, like they teach Cagney.
 Maybe?
 Maybe nothin'!

 dir.
 Mervyn Leroy - ***